Dehana

 Dehana (Amharic: ደኸና, “Poor Come Here”) is one of the woredas in the Amhara Region of Ethiopia.
 It is named for one of the five clans of the Agaw.
 Part of the Wag Hemra Zone, Dehana is bordered on the south by the Semien (North) Wollo Zone, on the west by the Tekezé River which separates it from the Debub (South) Gondar Zone and the Semien (North) Gondar Zone, on the north by Zikuala, on the northeast by Soqota, and on the east by Gazbibla.
 The Gazbibla woreda was separated from Dehana.

 The major town in Dehana is Amde Werq.

 History

-The Orthodox Tewahedo saint Iyasus Mo'a was born in a "Dehana," which may have been the this woreda, although G.W.B.
+The Orthodox Tewahedo saint Iyasus Mo'a was born in "Dehana," which may have been this woreda, although G.W.B.
 Huntingford identifies it with Dahna, a village 15 miles east of the Tekeze River.

 The Battle of Qwila, where Wagshum Gobeze defeated and killed his rival Tiso Gobeze of Welkait in late 1867, was fought in this woreda.